June and Jennifer Gibbons: Hospitalization

 In their later teenage years, the twins began using drugs and alcohol.
-In 1981, the girls committed a number of crimes including vandalism, petty theft and arson, which led to their being admitted to Broadmoor Hospital, a high-security mental health hospital.
-The twins were sentenced to indefinite detention under the Mental Health Act 1983.
+In 1981, the girls committed crimes including vandalism, petty theft and arson.
+While awaiting trial they were assessed by a psychiatrist and transferred to Broadmoor Hospital, a high-security mental health hospital.
+In 1982, the twins were sentenced to indefinite detention to Broadmoor under the Mental Health Act.
 They remained at Broadmoor for eleven years.
-June later blamed this lengthy sentence on their selective muteness: "Juvenile delinquents get two years in prison...
-We got twelve years of hell because we didn't speak...
+June later blamed this lengthy sentence on their selective muteness: "Juvenile delinquents get two years in prison. [...]
+We got twelve years of hell, because we didn't speak. [...]
 We lost hope, really.
-I wrote a letter to the Queen, asking her to get us out.
+I wrote a letter to the Home Office.
+I wrote a letter to the Queen, asking her to pardon us, to get us out.
 But we were trapped."
 Placed on high doses of antipsychotic medications, they found themselves unable to concentrate; Jennifer apparently developed tardive dyskinesia (a neurological disorder resulting in involuntary, repetitive movements).
 Their medications were apparently adjusted sufficiently to allow them to continue the copious diaries they had begun in 1980, and they were able to join the hospital choir, but they lost most of their interest in creative writing.

-The case achieved notoriety due to newspaper coverage by journalist Marjorie Wallace of The Sunday Times.
+The case gained attention due to newspaper coverage by journalist Marjorie Wallace of The Sunday Times.
 Wallace later wrote a book about the two titled The Silent Twins, published in 1986 by Prentice Hall.